khalid-hussain/shaheen/chap16.md

 Granada but I have no misunderstanding about you.
 Even if I had not come here, even then you would have come to the aid of the people of Granada."

-Badr Bin Mughira remained silent for a moment then got up towards the window and started peeping outside.
+Badr bin Mughira remained silent for a moment then got up towards the window and started peeping outside.
 His back was towards Moosa.

 Moosa said, "Had I not known that given the circumstances we were able to